Brooge Energy Limited (BROG) Bundle

 Brooge Energy Limited (BROG) How It Makes Money

-Brooge Energy generates revenue primarily by leasing its oil storage capacity and providing related ancillary services at its facilities in Fujairah, UAE.
-The company profits from long-term take-or-pay contracts for storage and fees for services like blending and heating.
+Brooge Energy Limited generates its revenue by operating as a midstream infrastructure provider, primarily through the leasing of its substantial oil storage capacity and providing essential value-added services at the Port of Fujairah, United Arab Emirates.
+The company profits from fixed fees secured through long-term, take-or-pay contracts for storage, which are supplemented by variable fees for ancillary services like blending and heating.

 Brooge Energy Limited's Revenue Breakdown